OpenMoonRay/openmoonray-docs/docs/moonray/render-output/RenderOutput.md

   default: None

   <p>Camera to use for this output.
-If not specified, defaults to the primary camera.<\p>
+If not specified, defaults to the primary camera.</p>

   <h3>channel_format</h3>